Working with new Content Builder Projects

 Note

-These intructions REQUIRE you to use the latest MonoGame Develop release (currently `3.8.5-develop.13)
+These instructions REQUIRE you to use the latest MonoGame Preview release (currently 3.8.5-preview.6)

-See the instructions here for how to install the preview project templates and update your project to use 3.8.5-develop (preview) releases.
+See the instructions here for how to install the preview project templates and update your project to use 3.8.5-preview (preview) releases.

 The MonoGame Content Pipeline is a powerful tool for packaging and managing all the complex needs for working with and distributing assets in your MonoGame projects, solving all the complexities surrounding the use of assets on all the platforms that MonoGame supports.